zidhuss/muscat-tech.org/README.md

     yarn install

-You need to have `hugo` installed on your machine.
 To run the server, execute:

     yarn dev